firebase/flutterfire/docs/cloud-messaging/receive.md

 "NOTIFICATION_MESSAGE" = "C'est un message";
 ```

-When sending the payload would look like this:
+The message payload would look like this:

 ```json
 {